Faridam1/Task-Management-System/README.md

 # Task-Mangement-System
-A Task Management Systempart of the Egypt Pioneers Initiative graduation projec
+A Task Management System as part of the Egypt Pioneers Initiative graduation project